mkohn4/note-taker-app/README.md

 ## Description

-An app to allow a user to take notes and save them to a server
+An app to allow a user to take notes and save them to a server.
+This application is deployed to Heroku @ https://frozen-woodland-95191.herokuapp.com/notes

 ## Installation